Flexible and efficient seat reservations

 The travel branch is confronted with great changes due to digitization.
 More and more process steps are being processed digitally.
 This also applies to seat reservations.
 Thanks to our strengths in electronic ticketing and reservations, and our comprehensive transport sector know-how, ELCA Informatik AG is ideally placed to help you with these tasks.

 Optimal utilization of transport and service capacities is an important prerequisite for profitable transport company offers.
 And seating reservations can contribute to profitability.
 Thanks to the derived information, usage behavior can be planned for and steered.
 Passengers benefit from the convenience of an assured seat, and the connection to distribution partners is strengthened.

 The core task of a reservation system is administration of reservations in trains, buses or cable cars.
 In addition, other resources can be integrated and reserved, e.g., restaurant table reservations along the journey.
 As the basis of yield management, the system automatically optimizes seat distribution in the transport mode.
-It manages over-booking and waiting lists and allows supplementary reservation services such as meal service at the seat, mini-bar deliveries, souvenir and restaurant car reservations.
+It manages over-booking and waiting lists and allows supplementary reservation services such as meal services at the seat, mini-bar deliveries, souvenir and restaurant car reservations.
 In combination with an optionally interfaced ERP or sales system, it is possible to state the ratio between reservations and tickets sold.

 System users are internal reservation teams of a transport company and travel agencies (B2B) and individual travelers (B2C) integrated via interfaces.